MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFRc3a3f6c5be0b7ab-Effects-Shareholders-Security-Holders/section-1.358-6.md

 (e) *P stock.* The facts are the same as in paragraph (a) of this *Example,* except that in the reorganization *S* provides *P* stock with a fair market value of $30 instead of $30 of cash. *S* acquired the *P* stock in an unrelated transaction several years before the reorganization. *S* has a $20 adjusted basis in the *P* stock.
 The basis results are the same as in paragraph (b) of this *Example.* In addition, *S* recognizes $10 of gain on its disposition of the *P* stock in the reorganization.
 See § 1.1032-2(c).

-(e) *Cross-references* - (1) *Triangular reorganizations involving members of a consolidated group.* For rules relating to stock basis adjustments made as a result of a triangular reorganization in which P and S, or P and T, as applicable, are, or become, members of a consolidated group, see § 1.1502-30.
+(e) *Cross-references*—(1) *Triangular reorganizations involving members of a consolidated group.* For rules relating to stock basis adjustments made as a result of a triangular reorganization in which P and S, or P and T, as applicable, are, or become, members of a consolidated group, see § 1.1502-30.
 However, if a transaction is a group structure change, stock basis adjustments are determined under § 1.1502-31 and not under § 1.1502-30, even if the transaction also qualifies as a reorganization otherwise subject to § 1.1502-30.

 (2) *Triangular reorganizations involving certain foreign corporations.* For rules relating to stock basis adjustments made as a result of triangular reorganizations involving certain foreign corporations, see §§ 1.367(b)-4(b), 1.367(b)-10, and 1.367(b)-13.

-(f) *Effective/applicability dates* - (1) *General rule.* Paragraph (e)(1) of this section shall apply to triangular reorganizations occurring on or after September 17, 2008.
+(f) *Effective/applicability dates*—(1) *General rule.* Except as otherwise provided in this paragraph (f), this section applies to triangular reorganizations occurring on or after December 23, 1994.

-(2) *Special rule for reverse triangular mergers.* For a reverse triangular merger occurring before December 23, 1994, *P* may -
+(2) *Special rule for reverse triangular mergers.* For a reverse triangular merger occurring before December 23, 1994, *P* may—

 (i) Determine the basis in its *T* stock as if paragraph (c)(2)(i) of this section applied; or

 (ii) Determine the basis in its *T* stock acquired as if *P* acquired such stock from the former *T* shareholders in a transaction in which *P*'s basis in the *T* stock was determined under section 362(b).

-(3) *Triangular G reorganization and special rule for triangular reorganizations involving members of a consolidated group.* Paragraphs (b)(2)(v) and (e) of this section shall apply to triangular reorganizations occurring on or after September 17, 2008.
+(3) *Triangular G reorganization and special rule for triangular reorganizations involving members of a consolidated group.* Paragraph (e)(1) of this section shall apply to triangular reorganizations occurring on or after September 17, 2008.
 However, taxpayers may apply paragraph (b)(2)(v) of this section to triangular reorganizations occurring before September 17, 2008 and on or after December 23, 1994.

 (4) *Triangular reorganizations involving importation property acquired in loss importation transaction or loss duplication transaction; triangular reorganizations involving certain foreign corporations.* Paragraphs (a) and (e)(2) of this section apply to triangular reorganizations occurring after October 22, 2004 unless effected to a binding agreement that was in effect prior to that date and at all times thereafter.